 - CPU: Data can be sent to reflective memory using one or more CPU posted write instructions.
-Using SISCI, applications the flexibility to do a standard memcopy() using the reflective memory as a target or do a regular pointer assignment.
+Using SISCI, applications can use the standard memcopy() using the reflective memory as a target or do a regular pointer assignment to transmit data.
 The fully hardware based memory mapped data transmission does not rely on any operating system service or kernel driver functionality and provides the best possible deterministic data transmission latency and jitter. - PCIe device: customers can use the SISCI API to configure and enable GPUs, FPGAs etc. (any PCIe master device) to send data directly to reflective memory.
-(Avoiding the need to first store the data in local memory). - Onboard DMA: The Dolphin Express IX adapter card includes an efficient scatter / gather DMA engine that can be engaged to send small or larger amounts of data to reflective memory.
-This functionality is available with the DIS 4.4.4 or newer software release from Dolphin.
+(Avoiding the need to first store the data in local memory). - Onboard DMA: The Dolphin Express MXH and PXH adapter cards include an efficient scatter / gather DMA engine that can be engaged to send small or larger amounts of data to reflective memory.